 Outreach on LinkedIn is the way you build your audience on the platform by forming connections with others.
 Start by connecting with people you already know to give yourself a good base.
 Once you’ve made connections with your existing contacts, you’ll have a sufficient audience to start making an impact with your content and updates, as well as a springboard from which to grow your LinkedIn network.

-There are few general tips which should be applied before you start outreach:
+There are few general tips that should be applied before you start outreach:

 - Craft your profile.
 A mistake we often see on lawyers’ LinkedIn profiles is that they tend to feel too static and read a lot like a resume.
 Make sure to fill your profile with interesting text and inform readers about how you assist your target audience.
 Include referrals from sources within your area of law to improve your credibility.
 Always use language that is easy for anyone to understand, and make sure your profile clearly communicates what you do and the services you offer.
 Point out ways in which your skills and experience provide a unique benefit to potential clients, without making it sound like a corny marketing piece.